-You can add properties for objects in the Connections view, Properties tab.
+You can add properties for components in Connection View > Properties.

 To add properties for a component:

 - Double-click the value in the Property Type column to specify the type of the property.

 - Double-click the value in the Property Value column to specify the value of the property.

 Right-click a property and select Open Binding Editor in the context menu to bind the value of the property to that of another one or to data accessible in the application in Binding Editor.
 For more information, see Setting Bindings.